angegar/angegar.github.io/slidedecks/kubernetes-overview/README.md

 - kube-apiserver: exposes the Kubernetes API
 - etcd: key value store used as Kubernetes' backing store for all cluster
 - kube-scheduler: Assign pods to node
-- Kube-contoller-manager: Runs controller processes
+- Kube-controller-manager: Runs controller processes

 ---